One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 School Social Worker/Adjustment Counselor, Initial License - Massachusetts, USA (2017)

-Required recognized internships + coursework + exam.
+Required recognized internships + coursework + licensing exam.

 Private practice counseling (DE & international) & therapy (USA)